June 30, 2023 | 6 min read

 Council rates cover the cost of local services such as rubbish collection and disposal, street maintenance, and public lighting.
 Land tax is a state-based tax on the value of land that exceeds a certain threshold.

-Council rates and land tax are obligatory payments that property owners must make, but both payments are deductible.
+Council rates and land tax are obligatory payments that investment property owners must make, but both payments are tax deductible.

 Strata fees can be included as part of your overall property expenses when calculating your taxable rental income.
 These fees are considered a legitimate expense associated with owning and renting out the property.